python/cpython/Doc/library/sqlite3.rst

 ...``, ``VACUUM``, ``PRAGMA``, the :mod:`sqlite3` module will commit implicitly before executing that command.
 There are two reasons for doing that.
 The first is that some of these commands don't work within transactions.
-The other reason is that pysqlite needs to keep track of the transaction state (if a transaction is active or not).
+The other reason is that sqlite3 needs to keep track of the transaction state (if a transaction is active or not).

-You can control which kind of ``BEGIN`` statements pysqlite implicitly executes (or none at all) via the *isolation_level* parameter to the :func:`connect` call, or via the :attr:`isolation_level` property of connections.
+You can control which kind of ``BEGIN`` statements sqlite3 implicitly executes (or none at all) via the *isolation_level* parameter to the :func:`connect` call, or via the :attr:`isolation_level` property of connections.